 • The probability/exposure to personal well being risks (e.g. health issues; reaction under duress scenarios; ability to cope with pressure).

-The BSIA’s Lone Worker Forum has produced a useful guide to help lone workers understand both their own responsibilities, and those of their employer.
+The BSIA’s Lone Worker Section has produced a useful guide to help lone workers understand both their own responsibilities, and those of their employer.
 Download your copy of Lone Workers: An Employees Guide.

 BS8484: why is it important?

 The development of British Standard BS8484, a Code of Practice for the provision of Lone Worker Services, has been a key element of the security industry’s work to create such solutions.
 BS8484 is employed and adhered to by all credible suppliers in the industry and forms the basis for police response to lone worker systems.

 Responsible employers will consider the health and safety of their lone workers as a top priority, and the use of BS8484 compliant lone worker devices/applications can help by connecting such employees with an emergency response system that has direct links to the Police.
 BS8484 is the basis on which Police respond to lone worker systems, so it's important for employers to choose a supplier who works to these standards.
 A Police response cannot be guaranteed by a supplier who isn’t audited and compliant with BS8484.

 Choosing a system – what to look for

-When sourcing lone worker solutions, the BSIA Lone Worker Forum suggests that you look for systems that offer:
+When sourcing lone worker solutions, the BSIA Lone Worker Section suggests that you look for systems that offer:

 • Device or smartphone applications certified to BS8484

 • A supplier who can prove they are audited and certified to BS8484 through audit

 • Monitored by an Alarm Receiving Centre certificated to BS8484 (Part 6) and BS5979 (Cat II)

 • Solutions that fit the lone working application and risk profile of your workforce.

 Smartphone software applications are also available as an alternative to using a dedicated device.
 While these are not always ideal for high risk lone workers, they are a viable option for some clients who do not want to carry additional hardware.
-Apps offered by members of the BSIA’s Lone Worker Forum are compliant against BS8484 through audit - or are working towards compliance in the next 12 months*.
+Solutions offered by members of the BSIA’s Lone Worker Section are compliant against BS8484 through audit - or are working towards compliance in the next 12 months*.